Mary Frances Schervier: Veneration

 Frances Schervier died in Aachen, Germany, on December 14, 1876.

 In 1934 the Apostolic Process was opened in Rome, Decree issued for Introduction of the Cause of Mary Frances Schervier, of the Third Order Regular of Saint Francis.
 On January 30, 1969, Pope Paul VI proclaimed the "heroicity of the virtues" of Schervier and declared her "Venerable".

-On October 18, 1972, Pope Paul VI, on appeal by the Right Rev. Johannes Pohlschneider, Bishop of Aachen, grants an apostolic dispensation from the prescript contained in Canon 2117 of the 1917 Code of Canon Law, so that, after a legally valid verification and full examination of only one miracle, the cause might pass to the next phase.
+On October 18, 1972, Pope Paul VI, on appeal by Johannes Pohlschneider, the bishop of Aachen, granted an apostolic dispensation from the prescript contained in Canon 2117 of the 1917 Code of Canon Law, so that, after a legally valid verification and full examination of only one miracle, the cause might pass to the next phase.

-In 1973 the "medically inexplicable" and sudden cure of Mr. Ludwig Braun from a life-threatening pancreatic and intestinal ailment was recognized as the miracle necessary for the beatification of Schervier.
+In 1973 the "medically inexplicable" and sudden cure of Ludwig Braun from a life-threatening pancreatic and intestinal ailment was recognized as the miracle necessary for the beatification of Schervier.
 The decree recognizing the miracle was signed on October 18, 1973, by Pope Paul VI.
 Schervier was beatified on April 28, 1974, in Rome by Pope Paul VI, and became "Blessed Frances".

-In March 1989 an unexplainable and sudden cure was experienced by Mr. Thomas Siemers, who had a massive brain hemorrhage.
+In March 1989 an unexplainable and sudden cure was experienced by Thomas Siemers, who had a massive brain hemorrhage.
 Three medical doctors had no scientific explanation: one said it was "divine intervention" and another said "somebody up there likes him."

-In 2008 The Cause for Canonization of Blessed Frances Schervier was introduced in Rome on July 16 jointly by Sister Tiziana Merletti, S.F.P., Congregational Minister of the Franciscan Sisters of the Poor, and Sister Katharina Maria Finken, S.P.S.F., Superior General of the Poor Sisters of St. Francis.
+In 2008 The Cause for Canonization of Blessed Frances Schervier was introduced in Rome on July 16 jointly by Tiziana Merletti, Congregational Minister of the Franciscan Sisters of the Poor, and Sister Katharina Maria Finken, S.P.S.F., Superior General of the Poor Sisters of St. Francis.

-In 2009 The Opening Session of the Diocesan Inquiry Process took place on April 17 in Cincinnati, Ohio, to gather evidence on the cure of Mr. Thomas Siemers, with a closing session on December 14.
+In 2009 The Opening Session of the Diocesan Inquiry Process took place on April 17 in Cincinnati, Ohio, to gather evidence on the cure of Thomas Siemers, with a closing session on December 14.

 On March 17, 2010, the official documents from the Diocesan Inquiry in Cincinnati were opened in Rome.